With the wide selection of dumbbell racks in the market, it can be hard to choose which one will best fit your home gym.

 Users says that you shouldn't be fooled with the low price of this weight rack because the sturdiness and weight capacity is quite impressive.

-10 - Body-Solid Dumbbell and Kettlebell Rack
+10 - Body-Solid Dumbbell and Kettlebell Rack (Most Versatile)

 Each tray is 11 inches deep and 39 inches long, providing ample space for your weights and other fitness accessories such as medicine balls.